 "He was very affectionate and always wanted to cuddle," Barden says of Daniel.

 Barden recalls the cold December morning five years ago, when his family began its morning routine.
 Before the sun was even up, he walked his oldest son, James, down the driveway to catch the early school bus.

 "And I hear little footsteps behind me and it’s Daniel,” Barden recalls.
 “He was just out there in his little pajamas -- he put flip flops on — and I said, 'It's cold.
 What are you doing?'
 He said, 'I want to come with you to the bus so I can hug James and tell him I love him.’ "

 Daniel insisted on doing the same for his older sister, Natalie, when she left.
 Then, it was his turn to catch his bus.

 "Daniel and I enjoyed our quiet alone time in that last hour,” Barden says. “[Then], we walked to the bus, and I hugged him and kissed him and told him I loved him."

-Not long after that came the texts and the phone calls about a lockdown at Daniel's school, the Sandy Hook Elementary School in Newtown, Connecticut.
+Not long after that came the texts and the phone calls about a lockdown at Daniel's school.
 At first, Barden wasn’t concerned, and thought it might have been a fire drill or some other minor event.
 But then came reports of a shooting, and as the morning wore on, he learned that a gunman had shot his way into Daniel’s school and killed six educators and 20 first-grade children.

 “And this sweet little boy, the caretaker of all living things, the light of happiness in our little family was among those 20 first-grade children who had been shot to death,” Barden says.
 “During those first weeks, my wife Jackie and I would be collapsed literally on the floor in a heap, just sobbing and crying … whispering to each other, ‘I just want to die.’ ”